release-engineering/pom-manipulation-ext/README.md

 * Java 1.8 or later
 * Maven 3.1 or later.

+### Copyright

+The `.idea` folder

-### Commits
+### Code Style

-An example `codestyle.xml` is supplied which is compatible with Eclipse and may also be imported into IntelliJ.
+Eclipse compatible `codestyle.xml` and `eclipse.importorder` files are supplied inside the `ide-config` directory which may also be imported into IntelliJ via the EclipseCodeFormatter.
 There is also an IntelliJ compatible copyright template suitable for use when the project is imported into IntelliJ.

 ### Building